DR. TIM BETTS

 Claire started her training in Belfast and graduated from the University of Ulster with BSc (Hons) Clinical Physiology + DPP in 2009.
 After graduating she moved to Scotland to start her career in Cardiac Physiology and a year later moved to Manchester to gain experience in more complex and invasive cardiology.
 During her time at the University Hospital South Manchester she gained IBHRE CCDS and CEPS accreditation.
 Claire joined St. Jude Medical in September 2015 as a Field Technical Engineer, gaining 3.5 years of clinical and technical experience in the diagnosis and treatment of complex arrhythmias before moving into Abbott EP Education.

 Alison Kirkpatrick started her Cardiology training at the world renowned Royal Brompton Hospital in 2003.
 Whilst there she quickly specialised in, and gained a passion for, Electrophysiology.
 Alison became IBHRE (EP) accredited in 2007, in addition to completing her BSc (Hons) degree in Cardiac Physiology.

-Alison joined Abbott in 2010 as a technical specialist in both Electrophysiology and Cardiac Devices.
+Alison joined St. Jude Medical in 2010 as a technical specialist in both Electrophysiology and Cardiac Devices.
 In 2011, she became IBHRE (Devices) accredited.

 Over the years, Alison has progressed to Senior Product Specialist and Clinical Development Specialist, culminating in joining the Abbott EP Education team as the Education Manager for London and the South-East region.